Inklingo

 matar

-Use 'matar' when referring to killing in a general sense, often in stories, historical contexts, or when discussing natural causes like frost killing plants.
+Use 'matar' when referring to killing in a general sense, especially in stories, historical contexts, or when discussing the death of plants or animals.

 A single, bright red flower wilting and turning brown, covered in a thin layer of white frost, symbolizing its death.